-At the age of seven she pretended to be a minister and baptized her baby brother.
+At the age of seven she pretended to baptize her baby brother.
 As a true daughter of the Puritans she realized she’d committed the unpardonable sin of blasphemy against the Holy Ghost.
-The Holy Ghost, she wrote, was a dark and strange being who required more careful treatment than the Father and Son.

-Terrified when she realized she’d blasphemed, she told her mother.
+Terrified when she realized what she’d done, she told her mother.
 Her mother then eased her mind by saying if she told God of her sin He would forgive her.

 At nine her baby sister died of cholera, and Caroline felt so much grief she took to her bed.
 Her mother told her that it was God’s will and a sin to rebel against it.
 She told her daughter to be perfectly resigned to God’s will.